Fit and Well Logo

 Their survey found that "Over a 3-year period, the fraction of people who self-reported GS increased by over 250%...
 This research suggests that the public perception of gluten is causing a marked increase in the number of people who erroneously believe they are sensitive to it."

 However, gluten-free does not mean low-carb.
-Gluten free carbohydrates are used in GF food (rice, potatoe, corn, almond flour) and have the same calorie impact as carbs containing gluten.
-Eating gluten free carbs will not help you lose weight if you follow a Ketogenic Diet .
+Gluten-free carbohydrates are used in GF food (rice, potato, corn, almond flour) and have the same calorie impact as carbs containing gluten.
+Eating gluten-free carbs will not help you lose weight if you follow a Ketogenic Diet.

-Forbes (2017) (10) reported that "PWAGs" - people without celiac disease avoiding gluten is a growing segment of consumers, adding that "the number of Americans going gluten-free has tripled since 2009."
+Forbes (2017) (10) reported that "PWAGs" - people without celiac disease avoiding gluten are a growing segment of consumers, adding that "the number of Americans going gluten-free has tripled since 2009."

 References and Further Reading